jamiehenzy/Genome-analysis_UNIX_HPC/UNIX_2.md

 `cd /courses/BIOL3411.202540`

-**Whenever you're asked to perform an exercises with a file from any of these folders, COPY it to your own directory first.**

-For this tutorial, you'll need to COPY into your student directory the three files in the shared data folder, UNIX_files.

 #### Task U32.1
 Use a command to show the names of the files in the "/courses/BIOL3411.202540/data" folder.
 You'll need to access some of these files in this Tutorial.

+**Whenever you're asked to perform an exercises with a file from any of these folders, COPY it to your own directory first.**

+For this tutorial you'll need to **copy** the files in the 01_UNIX_HPC/Arabidopsis folder to one of your own directories (you should already have the At_proteins.fasta file from the previous tutorial).

 ## How to Become a Unix power user